tommyfreire/tp-cripto-g7/README.md

    - `k` shadow images are selected from `resources/sombras/`.
    - The embedded data is extracted and the original permuted secret is reconstructed using modular linear algebra.
    - The permutation is reversed to recover the original image.
-   - The BMP header for the output is taken from the first available shadow image, so the output BMP contains the correct seed and shadow number in its reserved bytes.
+   - **The BMP header for the output is taken from any shadow image (not carrier image), which always matches the secret image's dimensions.**
+   - **Note:** When using k=8, carrier images are automatically cropped to match the secret image size, so the header will always match.
+When using k≠8, carrier images must have the same size as the secret image; otherwise, the shadows (and thus the recovered image) may be altered or incorrect.

 ## Usage